Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Thompson Sampling Algorithm and The Main Result

 \subsection{Main Result}

-The main aim of the paper is to prove the exponential rate of convergence for the Thompson Sampling approach from Algorithm \ref{algo:ts}.
+The main aim of the paper is to prove a concentration bound for $\bsx^t$ for the Thompson Sampling approach from Algorithm \ref{algo:ts}.
 We need some further assumptions and regularity conditions to achieve that.